 If you can manage to do all 7 challenges at least once, you will also obtain the Mage-Bound Spelltome mount and the A Tour of Towers achievement.
 Completing every challenge across all classes and specializations also awards the Tower Overwhelming Feat of Strength.

-You can learn more about this mount and all the others added in Patch 9.1/9.1.5 below.
+You can learn more about this mount in the guide below.

 - 08 Dec.
 2021: Replaced images with more recent versions taken from the live challenge and adjusted many of the tips to the current tuning of the challenge.